-Physical space at CSU Stanislaus has increased substantially in square footage over the past decade, primarily adding instructional space designed for distinct disciplines and their unique pedagogy.
-New space includes classrooms, computer laboratories, and a new building to house nearly all administration and student support services.
-New instructional facilities have been built for the unique pedagogy of professional programs, laboratory sciences, and performing arts.
-Specialized laboratories for music, languages, psychology, and geographic information systems have been created.
-Demergasso-Bava Hall houses facilities for teaching in professional programs such as Education, Business Administration, and Nursing, and televised distance-learning classrooms.
-The Bernell and Flora Snider Music Recital Hall supports the teaching and learning of music and the arts.
-The Nora and Hashem Naraghi Hall of Science (2007) provides additional classrooms and laboratories for the College of Natural Sciences.
-The 10,000 square-foot John Stuart Rogers Faculty Development Center, opened in 2003, is the now the locus of faculty governance, housing the offices of the Academic Senate, and meeting rooms for the many campus committees.
-The Center also houses the offices of the California Faculty Association, Service Learning, Assessment of Student Learning, the Multimedia Laboratory, and the Faculty Center for Excellence in Teaching and Learning.
+Physical space at CSU Stanislaus has increased substantially over the past decade, adding classrooms, computer laboratories, and a new building to house nearly all administration and student support services.
+New instructional facilities have been built for the unique pedagogy of professional programs, laboratory sciences, performing arts, and specialized laboratories for music, languages, psychology, and geographic information systems have been created.
+New facilities for teaching in professional programs, televised distance-learning classrooms, and new classrooms and laboratories for the sciences attest to greatly enhanced instructional space capacity.

+The 10,000 square-foot John Stuart Rogers Faculty Development Center is the locus of faculty governance, housing the offices of the Academic Senate, and meeting rooms for the many campus committees.
+The Center also houses the offices of the Academic Senate, California Faculty Association, Service Learning, Assessment of Student Learning, the Faculty Multimedia Laboratory, and the Faculty Center for Excellence in Teaching and Learning (FCETL).